b-liu14/b-liu14.github.io/about.md

 Here is my [CV]({{ site.baseurl }}{{ site.CV-en }}) and here is my [简历(中文)]({{ site.baseurl }}{{ site.CV-zh }})

-Here are some echnical [blogs in cnblog](http://www.cnblogs.com/bill-liu/).
+Here are some technical [blogs in cnblog](http://www.cnblogs.com/bill-liu/).

 ### Projects